zdevaty/go-eliona-api-client/docs/IosysAgentDeviceMapping.md

 ### NewIosysAgentDeviceMapping

-`func NewIosysAgentDeviceMapping(subtype HeapSubtype, attribute string, ) *IosysAgentDeviceMapping`
+`func NewIosysAgentDeviceMapping(subtype DataSubtype, attribute string, ) *IosysAgentDeviceMapping`

 NewIosysAgentDeviceMapping instantiates a new IosysAgentDeviceMapping object This constructor will assign default values to properties that have it defined,